 But let’s not get ahead of ourselves.
 For video production, Sony has come out with the largest OLED master quality monitors.
 The Sony BVM-E250 and BVM-E170 professional OLED master monitors have 24.5 inch and 16.5 inch diagonal size.
 These two BVM-E series monitors come equipped with 2 HD and SD/SDI ports, an HDMI port, and a display port.
 These BVM-E series monitors also have a dedicated 12 bit output accuracy digital signal process for the highest quality output possible.
 The BVM-E250 monitor uses 72 watts with the standard HDMI input and default setting and uses a maximum of 145 watts, as opposed to the 210 maximum watts that the tradition BVM-A series CRT monitors used.
 The new Sony BVM-E series OLED technology are efficient and have great contrast and color.
 They don’t need buzzwords to flesh out its marketing.

 Do you own or have you seen an OLED monitor in action?
+Does your camera and video production crew use this tech?
 Let us know what you thought of it.